oricalvo/angular1-zones/README.md

-# Angular1-Zones

-Integrate zone.js into Angular 1.X application

-## What's Angular1-Zones?
+# What's Angular1-Zones?

 With zone.js Angular 1.x application does not need to call $scope.$apply at the end of an asynchronous activity.
-Zone.js is able to monitor any async activity and inform our code run a digest cycle.
+Zone.js is able to monitor any async activity and inform our code to run a digest cycle.

-### Installing
+## Installing

 ```javascript
 bower install angular1-zones